chenhsong/chenhsong.github.io/iChen/doc/archive_database_guide.md

 </configuration>
 ~~~~~~~~

-This allows the iChen® Server 4.1 to connect to the database server at the
+This allows the iChen® Server 4 instance to connect to the database at the
-server `ServerName` and as the user `iChenServer` with password `ThePassword`.
+server `ServerName`, as the user `iChenServer` with password `ThePassword`.

 > **Note:** Do the same for the file `iChenConsole.exe.config` if `iChenConsole.exe` will be used.